NoctuaLabs/noctua-unity-sdk-upm/README.md

 1. Create a new Unity project or open an existing one.
 2. Add the package to your project as described in the Installation section.
+3. Create a config file called "noctuagg.json" in the "Asserts/StreamingAssets" folder.
+The file should contain the following content:

+    ```json
+    {
+      "productCode": "<NOCTUA_PRODUCT_CODE>",
+      "adjust": {
+        "appToken": "<ADJUST_APP_TOKEN>",
+        "environment": "sandbox",
+        "eventMap": {
+          "Purchase": "<ADJUST_PURCHASE_EVENT_TOKEN>",
+          "TestSendEvent": "<ADJUST_CUSTOM_EVENT_TOKEN>"
+        }
+      },
+      "noctua": {
+        "trackerUrl": ""
+      }
+    }
+    ```

+    a.
+Replace the placeholders with the actual values.
+    b.
+The "trackerUrl" field is optional and should be used only if you have a custom Noctua tracker URL.
+    c.
+The "Purchase" event is a special event that is used to track purchases.
+    d.
+The "TestSendEvent" event is a custom event that you can use to track any custom event.

-3. Add some C# scripts to use the SDK features.
+4. Add some C# scripts to use the SDK features.

     ```csharp
     public class NoctuaEventsHandlers : MonoBehaviour